travis-ci/travis-api/README.md

 ### API documentation

-v3 documentation can be found at https://developer.travis-ci.org which is a repository that can be found at https://github.com/travis-pro/developer
+v3 documentation can be found at https://developer.travis-ci.org

 ### Adding V3 Endpoints Developer Documentation
 Start with the find/get spec (for example: spec/v3/services/caches/find_spec.rb) for your new endpoint.
 If you don't have a find route start with whatever route you want to add first.
 Run the test and add the files you need to clear the errors.
 They should be: